How to Create an Article Using the HubTool

 Understanding the HubPages HubTool

-Once you've picked out the title, URL, Topic, and starting layout for your Hub, you will be taken to the HubTool, which is the place where you will edit and assemble your Hub.
+Once you've picked out the title, URL, Topic, and starting layout for your article, you will be taken to the HubTool, which is the place where you will edit and assemble your article.

 The HubTool allows you to add and edit text, video, photos, maps, polls, tables, and all sorts of other features and place them where you see fit on the page.

-When creating a Hub (which is what we call a topical article), we recommend the bulk of your writing be broken up into multiple Text Capsules.
-To make your Hub more engaging, we encourage you to spice up the text with additional relevant capsules, such as Photo Capsules, Poll Capsules, and the like.
+When creating an article, we recommend the bulk of your writing be broken up into multiple Text Capsules.
+To make your article more engaging, we encourage you to spice up the text with additional relevant capsules, such as Photo Capsules, Poll Capsules, and the like.

 Let's take a quick walk through the HubTool features and review how they can help you create the best piece of content for your topic on the Web.